Dinosaurs in Jurassic Park: Indominus rex

-In an earlier draft of the script, the film's dinosaur antagonist was depicted as a real animal, despite being a fictional species in reality.
+In an earlier draft of the script, the film's dinosaur antagonist was depicted as a real animal, called the malusaurus, despite being a fictional species in reality.
 Trevorrow chose to rewrite it as a genetically modified hybrid dinosaur named Indominus rex, to maintain consistency with earlier films, which had generally incorporated the latest paleontological discoveries.
 He said, "I didn't wanna make up a new dinosaur and tell kids it was real".
 Fans were initially concerned upon learning that the film would feature a hybrid dinosaur, but Trevorrow said the concept was "not tremendously different" from the earlier films, in which the dinosaurs were partially recreated with frog DNA.
 He described a hybrid as "the next level", and said "we aren't doing anything here that Crichton didn't suggest in his novels".
 Horner considered the concept of transgenic dinosaurs to be the most realistic aspect of the film, saying it was "more plausible than bringing a dinosaur back from amber".
 However, a hybridized dinosaur made of various animals' DNA would still be exceedingly difficult to create, due to the complexity of altering the genomes.

 Trevorrow said the behavior of the Indominus was partially inspired by the 2013 film Blackfish, saying that the dinosaur "is kind of out killing for sport because it grew up in captivity.
 It's sort of, like, if the black fish orca got loose and never knew its mother and has been fed from a crane".
 In the film, it is stated that there were initially two Indominus individuals, and that one cannibalized its sibling.
 Fifth-scale maquettes of the Indominus rex were created for lighting reference.
 Motion capture was initially considered for portraying the Indominus, although Trevorrow felt that the method did not work well for the dinosaur.
 The animal sounds used to create the Indominus roars included those from big pigs, whales, beluga whales, dolphins, a fennec fox, lions, monkeys, and walruses.

 The name Indominus rex is derived from the Latin words indomitus meaning "fierce" or "untameable" and rex meaning "king".
 The creature is sometimes referred to as the I. rex for short, although producer Frank Marshall stated that the film crew abbreviated the name as simply Indominus.
 Among the public, it was occasionally known during production as Diabolus rex, a name Trevorrow made up to maintain secrecy on the film prior to its release.

 In the film, the character Hoskins proposes making miniature versions of the Indominus as military weapons.
-The Indominus is later killed during a battle with a T. rex (Rexy), a Velociraptor (Blue), and a Mosasaurus.
+The Indominus is later defeated in a battle with a T. rex (Rexy), with the aid of a Velociraptor (Blue), and later killed by a Mosasaurus.

 In Jurassic World: Fallen Kingdom, DNA is retrieved from a fragment of the Indominus skeleton and is used to create the smaller Indoraptor.

+The Indominus also appears in the animated series Jurassic World: Camp Cretaceous, in which it acts as an antagonist in the first season, set before its death in Jurassic World.